Skip to content

 Equivalent Ratios

-Two ratios are equivalent if they simplify to the same value.
-This is the foundation of proportion — covered in the next section.
+Two ratios are equivalent if they simplify to the same unit rate.

 \[\frac{250 \text{ mg}}{5 \text{ mL}} = \frac{500 \text{ mg}}{10 \text{ mL}} = \frac{50 \text{ mg}}{1 \text{ mL}}\]